GIFT CERTIFICATES NOW AVAILABLE!

 15. How much does it cost?

 Costs vary depending on whether it’s for a single person or a couple and how many properties you own.
-Prices are typically set at a flat rate and include all notarization and deed recording fees.
+Prices are set at a flat rate and includes notarization and deed recording (California only).

 16. How do I get started?